yoosif0/arabic-tacotron-tts/README.md

 Remember to delete the files in training folder then preprocess again if you changed the config
 # Arabic Tacotron TTS

 An implementation of Tacotron speech synthesis in TensorFlow for Arabic.
-This implementation is pretty much the same as [Keithito's implemetation](https://github.com/keithito/tacotron).
-Here are [changes](#changes) I made.

 ### Audio Samples

-  * **[Audio Samples](https://keithito.github.io/audio-samples/)** from models trained using this repo.
+Check **[Audio Samples](https://youssefsharief.github.io/arabic-tacotron-tts/)** from models trained using this repo on [Nawar Halabi's speech corpus](http://en.arabicspeechcorpus.com/)
-    * The first set was trained for 441K steps on the [LJ Speech Dataset](https://keithito.com/LJ-Speech-Dataset/)
-      * Speech started to become intelligble around 20K steps.
-    * The second set was trained by [@MXGray](https://github.com/MXGray) for 140K steps on the [Nancy Corpus](http://www.cstr.ed.ac.uk/projects/blizzard/2011/lessac_blizzard2011/).

-### Recent Updates

-1. @npuichigo [fixed](https://github.com/keithito/tacotron/pull/205) a bug where dropout was not being applied in the prenet.

-2. @begeekmyfriend created a [fork](https://github.com/begeekmyfriend/tacotron) that adds location-sensitive attention and the stop token from the [Tacotron 2](https://arxiv.org/abs/1712.05884) paper.
-This can greatly reduce the amount of data required to train a model.

 ## Background

 In April 2017, Google published a paper, [Tacotron: Towards End-to-End Speech Synthesis](https://arxiv.org/pdf/1703.10135.pdf), where they present a neural text-to-speech model that learns to synthesize speech directly from (text, audio) pairs.
 However, they didn't release their source code or training data.
-This is an independent attempt to provide an open-source implementation of the model described in their paper.
+This is an attempt to provide an open-source implementation of the model described in their paper.

-The quality isn't as good as Google's demo yet, but hopefully it will get there someday :-).
-Pull requests are welcome!
+This implementation is pretty much the same as [Keithito's implemetation](https://github.com/keithito/tacotron).
+Here are [changes](#changes) I made.

 ## Quick Start

 ### Installing dependencies

 1. Install Python 3.

-2. Install the latest version of [TensorFlow](https://www.tensorflow.org/install/) for your platform.
-For better performance, install with GPU support if it's available.
-This code works with TensorFlow 1.3 and later.
+Use version 3.5 for tensorflow support.
+You could use anaconda to create a new environment by
+    1. `conda create  -n myenv python=3.5 `
+    2. `activate myenv`

+2. Install tensorflow
+   * `pip install tensorflow` or `pip install tensorflow-gpu`

-3. Install requirements:
+3. Install other requirements:
    ```
    pip install -r requirements.txt
    ```